Feb 16, 2024

 What is the purpose of authentication?

 The authentication process verifies that a person is who they say they are.
 Once they’re verified, access is allowed.
 Access control is vital to the security of apps, devices, files, and data.
-Authentication is applied to people and devices.
-Enforcing authentication ensures that unauthorized access is prevented.
-This reduces the risk of a security breach.
+Authentication applies to both people and devices.
+Enforcing authentication ensures that unauthorized access is prevented and minimizes the risk of data breaches, insider threats, and account takeovers.

 What is the purpose of authorization?

 After a user or device has been authenticated, the type of access needs to be decided.
 This is known as authorization.
 An authorization decision may be based on an individual or a role.
 Access privileges will restrict access to certain network areas and determine what actions are allowed after access.
-Authorization is part of privileged access management (PAM).
+Authorization is an essential component of privileged access management (PAM) and compliance frameworks such as GDPR and HIPAA.

 Similarities between authentication and authorization